bnkausik/equity_premium_in_efficient_markets/README.md

-This git contains the code to replicate the results in the paper
+This git contains the code to replicate the results in the paper "Equity Premium in Efficient Markets"

 python max_vol.py : for the years 1889-1970 with data from Mehra and Prescott